Mary Don't You Weep

 The song tells the Biblical story of Mary of Bethany and her distraught pleas to Jesus to raise her brother Lazarus from the dead.
 Other narratives relate to The Exodus and the Passage of the Red Sea, with the chorus proclaiming Pharaoh's army got drown-ded!, and to God's rainbow covenant to Noah after the Great Flood.
 With liberation thus one of its themes, the song again became popular during the Civil Rights Movement.
-Additionally, a song that explicitly chronicles the victories of the Civil Rights Movement, "If You Miss Me from the Back of the Bus", written by Charles Neblett of The Freedom Singers, was sung to this tune and became one of the most well-known songs of that movement.
+Additionally, a song that explicitly chronicles the victories of the Civil Rights Movement, "If You Miss Me from the Back of the Bus", written by Charles Neblett of the Freedom Singers, was sung to this tune and became one of the most well-known songs of that movement.

-In 2015 The Swan Silvertones's version of the song was inducted into the Library of Congress's National Recording Registry for the song's "cultural, artistic and/or historical significance to American society and the nation’s audio legacy".
+In 2015 the Swan Silvertones's version of the song was inducted into the Library of Congress's National Recording Registry for the song's "cultural, artistic and/or historical significance to American society and the nation’s audio legacy".

 Recordings

 The first recording of the song was by the Fisk Jubilee Singers in 1915.
 The folklorist Alan Lomax recorded several traditional variants of the song in the 1930s, 40s and 50s across the United States, from Mississippi to Ohio to Michigan, including one version by Huddie Ledbetter (Lead Belly) of Louisiana in 1935.

-The best known recordings were made by the vocal gospel group The Caravans in 1958, with Inez Andrews as the lead singer, and The Swan Silvertones in 1959.
-"Mary Don't You Weep" became The Swan Silvertones' greatest hit, and lead singer Claude Jeter's interpolation "I'll be your bridge over deep water if you trust in my name" served as Paul Simon's inspiration to write his 1970 song "Bridge over Troubled Water".
+The best-known recordings were made by the vocal gospel group the Caravans in 1958, with Inez Andrews as the lead singer, and the Swan Silvertones in 1959.

+Mary Don't You Weep became the Swan Silvertones' greatest hit.
+Aretha Franklin's live performance of the song, recorded in 1972 with James Cleveland for her album, Amazing Grace—the best-selling gospel album of all time—remains a landmark moment in music history.
+Lead singer Claude Jeter's interpolation I'll Be Your Bridge Over Deep Water If You Trust In My Name served as Paul Simon's inspiration to write his 1970 song Bridge over Troubled Water.
 The spiritual's lyric God gave Noah the rainbow sign, no more water the fire next time inspired the title for The Fire Next Time, James Baldwin's 1963 account of race relations in America.

-Many other recordings have been made, by artists ranging from The Soul Stirrers to Burl Ives.
-Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).
+Many other recordings have been made by artists ranging from the Soul Stirrers to Burl Ives.
+Singer Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).